Nikolai Bukharin: From 1917 to 1923

+Left to right: Giacinto Serrati, Leon Trotsky, Alfred Rosmer, Paul Levi, Grigory Zinoviev, Nikolai Bukharin, Mikhail Kalinin, Karl Radek.

 At the news of the Russian Revolution of February 1917, exiled revolutionaries from around the world began to flock back to the homeland.
 Trotsky left New York on 27 March 1917, sailing for St. Petersburg.
 Bukharin left New York in early April and returned to Russia by way of Japan (where he was temporarily detained by local police), arriving in Moscow in early May 1917.
 Politically, the Bolsheviks in Moscow were a minority in relation to the Mensheviks and the Socialist Revolutionaries.
 As more people began to be attracted to Lenin's promise to bring peace by withdrawing from the Great War, membership in the Bolshevik faction began to increase dramatically – from 24,000 members in February 1917 to 200,000 members in October 1917.
 Upon his return to Moscow, Bukharin resumed his seat on the Moscow City Committee and also became a member of the Moscow Regional Bureau of the party.

 To complicate matters further, the Bolsheviks themselves were divided into a right wing and a left wing.
 The right-wing of the Bolsheviks, including Aleksei Rykov and Viktor Nogin, controlled the Moscow Committee, while the younger left-wing Bolsheviks, including Vladimir Smirnov, Valerian Osinsky, Georgii Lomov, Nikolay Yakovlev, Ivan Kizelshtein and Ivan Stukov, were members of the Moscow Regional Bureau.
 On 10 October 1917, Bukharin was elected to the Central Committee, along with two other Moscow Bolsheviks: Andrei Bubnov and Grigori Sokolnikov.
 This strong representation on the Central Committee was a direct recognition of the Moscow Bureau's increased importance.
 Whereas the Bolsheviks had previously been a minority in Moscow behind the Mensheviks and the Socialist Revolutionaries, by September 1917 the Bolsheviks were in the majority in Moscow.
 Furthermore, the Moscow Regional Bureau was formally responsible for the party organizations in each of the thirteen central provinces around Moscow – which accounted for 37% of the whole population of Russia and 20% of the Bolshevik membership.